Archer (2009 TV series)

 Reed conceived Archer shortly after the cancellation of his Adult Swim comedy Frisky Dingo.
-His experience vacationing in Spain with the influence of media franchises such as the James Bond series shaped his vision of the show.
-Some of the hallmarks include pop culture reference-heavy humor, rapid-fire dialogue, and meta-comedy.
-Archer is produced in a limited animation style that draws visually from mid-twentieth century comic art.
-Actors record their lines individually, and the show regularly employs a recurring cast for supporting roles.
-Archer moved to FX's sibling network FXX in 2017, and the thirteenth season premiered on August 24, 2022.
+His experience vacationing in Spain and interest in adventure-oriented comedies shaped his vision of the show.
+Its hallmarks include reference-heavy jokes, rapid-fire dialogue, and meta-comedy.
+Archer was produced in a limited animation style that draws visually from mid-twentieth-century comic art.
+Actors recorded their lines individually, and the show regularly employed a recurring cast for supporting roles.
+Archer moved to FX's sibling network FXX in 2017, and 145 episodes were broadcast.
+The fourteenth and final season premiered on August 30, 2023.
+Following the series' cancellation, a three-part series finale, Archer: Into the Cold, aired on December 17, 2023.

-Archer has received positive reviews from critics and won awards, including four Primetime Emmy Awards and four Critics Choice Awards.
-It has also received 15 Annie Award nominations, among others, for outstanding achievement in animation, writing, direction, and voice acting.
-Various forms of licensed media have been spawned or proposed as a result of the show's sustained success.
+Archer received positive reviews from critics and won awards, including four Primetime Emmy Awards and four Critics Choice Awards.
+It also received 15 Annie Award nominations, among others, for outstanding achievement in animation, writing, direction, and voice acting.
+Various forms of licensed media have been spawned as a result of the show's sustained success.